 - Stocking Standards. - Standing Stem Helicopter Harvesting.

-C.6 Probationary Community Forest Agreement
+C.6 Community Forest Agreement

-The Probationary Community Forest Agreement is the preliminary license outlining the harvesting rights and obligations of the community forest for a 5 year term.
+The Community Forest Agreement is the license outlining the harvesting rights and obligations of the community forest.
 A minimum harvest volume for cut control purposes must be negotiated with the agreement holder.